volta-cli/rfcs/text/0000-informational-commands.md

 # Unresolved questions
 [unresolved]: #unresolved-questions

-- Should the bare `list` command include:
+- Should the bare command include:

     - all available package binaries?
     - a subset of package binaries once the number crosses a threshold, with instructions about how to see all?